Relative Gromov-Witten and maximal contact conics: Introduction

 When $Y$ is cubic, rational curves with high contact are well understood \cite{MR2435425}.
 Moreover, $Y$ meets a maximal contact curve at just one point.
 This point corresponds to $3n$-torsion points of the elliptic curve $(Y,p)$, where $p$ is inflectional \cite[Lemma~1.2]{taka}.
 Thus, sextactic points correspond to $6$-torsion points that are not $3$-torsion.
 Moreover, the fact that the pair $(\mathbb P^2, Y)$ is log Calabi--Yau is used in \cite{MR1844627,MR4513164}.
 See \cite{MR4371043,MR4675044,MR4586769} for related recent results.
 One of the purposes of this project is to have a better comprehension of curves of maximal contact with $Y$ when $d>3$.

 In the future, we plan to further expand our result either by increasing the value of $n$ (as in Conjecture~\ref{conj:n3}), or by considering curves of maximal contact to a surface $Y\subset\mathbb P^3$. \begin{ack} I thank Ethan Cotterill for introducing me to the problem.
 I also thank Miguel Moreira, Georg Oberdieck and Israel Vainsencher for useful discussions.
-The author is supported by FCT - Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia, under the project: UIDP/04561/2020 (\url{https://doi.org/10.54499/UIDP/04561/2020}). \end{ack}
+The author is a member of GNSAGA (INdAM).
+The author is supported by FCT - Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia, under the project: UID/04561/2025. \end{ack}